Ada-Developers-Academy/core-unit-3/calling-apis/problem-set-requests-with-js.md

 * id: 7bd1170a
 * title: Requests with JS
 ##### !question
-What is the longitude of the first result of "Petra"?
+What is the longitude of the first result of "Petra, Jordan"?
 ##### !end-question
 ##### !answer
 35.4464006